dashpay/docs/wallets/electrum/advanced-functions.rst

 .. figure:: img/backup-seed.png
    :width: 400px

-   Selecting the server and naming your first wallet
+   Displaying the wallet recovery seed in Dash Electrum

 Hand-copy the twelve words found in the box to a piece of paper and store it in a safe location.
 Remember, anyone who finds your seed can